orbisgis/h2gis/docs/dev/ST_Polygonize.md

 {% endhighlight %}

 ### Description
-Creates a `MULTIPOLYGON` containing possible Polygons formed from the constituent linework of a set of Geometries.
+Creates a `MULTIPOLYGON` containing possible POLYGONs formed from a `LINESTRING` or `MULTILINESTRING`.
 If the endpoints of the Geometries are not properly joined this function return null.

 ### Examples